abhijeetsinghx07/Python_Playground/__practice_topic-wise__/13__list_comprehension__/question.md

 51. Generate a list of prime numbers between 50 and 100.

-52. Create a list of tuples, where each tuple contains a number and its binary representation from 1 to 10.
+52. Create a list of tuples,where each tuple contains a number and its binary representation from 1 to 10.

 53. Generate a list of numbers from 1 to 50 that are divisible by their digit sum.